comprna/RATTLE/README.md

     --verbose
         use this flag to print the progress of the run --raw
-        use this flag if want to use raw datasets --lower-length
+        set this flag to use all the reads without any length filtering (off by default) --lower-length
-        set the lower length for input reads filter (default: 150) --upper-length
+        filter out reads shorter than this value (default: 150) --upper-length
-        set the upper length for input reads filter (default: 100,000)
+        filter out reads longer than this value (default: 100,000)
 ```

 This clustering step will generate a file containing read clusters in binary format (clusters.out).
 To work with these clusters, the following commands are used.